skellis46/slipbox/pressure, stress and strain - the body in time.md

 Whitman was right after all.
 We do contain multitudes.

-> Suzuki recognizes that seeing humans as interdependent with the living world lies at the heart of the seventh-generation principle.
-The environment is not something “out there”; as he puts it, “we are the environment.”
-We are connected to the landscape, just as we are to future generations, through the air we breathe, the water we drink, and the soil in which we grow our food.
-> The oxygen we breathe in, for instance, circulates in our blood-stream and around half remains in our lungs, so there is no clear line separating where the air ends and we begin.
-When we exhale, our breath mixes with the air and is taken in by other people, birds, mammals, and reptiles.
-“If I am air and you are air, then I am you,” writes Suzuki.
-But the atoms in the air also persist through time.
-According to one study, there are 3 x 1019 (three followed by nineteen zeros) argon atoms in a breath of air.
-These quintillions of atoms are continually being blown around the planet, so wherever you are, you will breathe in around 15 argon atoms that you breathed in a year earlier.
-And that’s not all.
-Each breath we take contains argon atoms that were probably once inhaled by Cleopatra and Gautama Buddha, and will be breathed in by our descendants seven generations from today.
-“Air,” says Suzuki, plays an essential role “linking all life in a single matrix, and joining past, present and future in a single flowing entity.”32 [@krznaric-2021-good p.88]

 It seems to embody the Persian poet Rumi's rather well-known directive to "sell your cleverness and buy bewilderment" (Rumi)